Overview

 tissue.

-Because there are so many different types of white blood cell, in order to work out where the problem lies, it is necessary to
+There are many different types of white blood cell, so in order to work out where the problem lies, it is necessary to

 differential count, and it usually shows two sets of numbers: